Pappardelle with Buttery Mushrooms

 Cost: By far the most expensive ingredient here is the pasta, but it is absolutely worth it.
 One could make this meal for less than £1 if one was willing to skimp on pasta quality, but in this case I’m not.
 As such, this dish will set you back roughly £1.60 and it is entirely worth it.

-91 thoughts on “Pappardelle with Buttery Mushrooms
+91 replies on “Pappardelle with Buttery Mushrooms”

 On those red velvet cupcakes you mentioned…my secret is using freeze-dried beet powder – no beet taste!
 Just all natural coloring.
 I did a version of cupcakes about 2 years back that turned out nicely with it.